emaloney/MBToolbox/README.md

 # Mockingbird Toolbox

-The Mockingbird Toolbox is a set of general-purpose utility code for use in iOS applications.
+The Mockingbird Toolbox is a set of general-purpose utility code for use in iOS and Mac OS X applications.

 The Toolbox is the lowest-level module in the Mockingbird Library open-source project from Gilt Groupe.